iryna-kondr/scikit-llm/README.md

 SKLLMConfig.set_openai_org("<YOUR_ORGANISATION>")
 ```

+**Important notice:**
+- If you have a free trial OpenAI account, the [rate limits](https://platform.openai.com/docs/guides/rate-limits/overview) are not sufficient (specifically 3 requests per minute).
+Please switch to the "pay as you go" plan first.
+- When calling `SKLLMConfig.set_openai_org`, you have to provide your organization ID and **NOT** the name.
+You can find your ID [here](https://platform.openai.com/account/org-settings).

 ### Zero-Shot Text Classification

 One of the powerful ChatGPT features is the ability to perform text classification without being re-trained.
 For that, the only requirement is that the labels must be descriptive.